-De facto, it8217;s tough for a company to fight on the sole fact that the company has its own parsers until getting very technical in the answer.
+De facto, it’s tough for a company to fight on the sole fact that the company has its own parsers until getting very technical in the answer.

 This immediate availability of a remarkable wide offer of opensource tools had many impacts on the SQA companies.

 A race exists between some SQA vendors and their supposed opensource competitors in how well, precise, fast, exhaustive are their products.